Understanding Congenital Heart Disease

 • Make sure you have the necessary tests done when your doctor orders them

-• Always follow any physical activity recommendations and restrictions by your cardiologist or your doctor.
+• Always follow any physical activity recommendations and restrictions by your cardiologist or doctor.

 References